AbidAli1988/public_school_characteristic/README.md

 For more visualization experience, I used Power BI to create dynamic dashboards that showcase insights from the data in an engaging way.
 This visualization allows me for better understanding and easier exploration of the dataset by providing interactive charts and graphs that help users identify significant patterns and trends across different school types, regions, and demographic factors.

+# Data Questions:

+•	Calculate the average student to teacher ratio for each state and compare them using a horizontal bar chart.
+•	Examine the difference in student to teacher ratios between urban (ULOCALE) and rural schools.
+•	How many percent of students are enrolled in free or reduced lunch program by school level.

 # Problems/Hurdles Encountered:

 While working with the Public School Characteristics dataset, I faced a few challenges during data cleaning and preparation.
 One big issue was the missing values in many important columns.
 I had to find ways to deal with these missing values to make sure the data was complete and accurate.
 There were also negative values in some columns, like student-to-teacher ratios, enrollment numbers, which didn’t make sense.
 I had to fix or remove these to get the right data.